inno-devops-labs/F23-core-course-labs/app_csharp/app_csharp/DOCKER.md

-﻿# Docker Best Practices in Moscow Time C# app
+﻿# Docker Best Practices that I used

 - **Multi-stage Builds**: Leveraging multi-stage builds to minimize the final image size.
 - **Official Images**: Utilizing official .NET images for compatibility and security.